stashed/docs/docs/guides/latest/auto-backup/pvc.md

     path: "/"
 ```

 Notice the `metadata.labels` section.
 Here, we have added `app: nfs-demo` label.
-We will use this label as selector in PVC so that the PVC binds with this PV.
+We are going to use this label as selector in PVC so that the PVC binds with this PV.

 Let's create the PV we have shown above,